rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 event NestingAddressSet(address old, address new_)
 ```

-Used to notify listeners of a new `Nesting` smart contract address being set.
+Used to notify listeners of a new `Nesting` associated  smart contract address being set.

 *When initially setting the `Nesting` smart contract address, the `old` value should equal `0x0` address.*